antivillain/antivillain.github.io/pages/about.md

 ## And who am I?

 Also previously mentioned, I'm Shawn Coots.
-You can learn more about my professional experience at my other [website](https://shawncoots.com).
+I'm a Product Manager by day, aspiring writer, artist, and musician by night.

 I live in Louisville, Kentucky with my lovely wife, two small children and one grey cat named Grey Cat.